MicrosoftDocs/Viva/Viva/goals/understand-orgs-and-teams.md

 :::image type="content" source="../media/goals/virtual-team.png" alt-text="Viewing a virtual team in Viva Goals." lightbox="../media/goals/virtual-team.png":::

-## Structuring your Organizations and Teams in Viva Goals
+## Structuring your organizations and teams in Viva Goals

 The structure of each organization varies in real-time.
 Viva Goals is flexible and enables you to decide the structure of each of your organizations so that they resemble the structure you follow within your enterprise.

 For example, VanArsdel may consist of only two levels of OKRs—org-level and team-level OKRs.
 Whereas Relecloud may allow org-level, team-level, and individual OKRs.
 Similarly, the team structure in VanArsdel may be hierarchical while Relecloud may have a flat structure.

-## Limitations of Organizations and Teams in Viva Goals
+## Limitations of organizations and teams in Viva Goals

 It is crucial to have a clear understanding of how you wish to structure your organization(s) and team(s) in Viva Goals.
 Because once setup, the structure cannot be reversed.
 And the change management involved in the Viva Goals product and within your organization will be a painful process.
 Also, currently, org migration or org merging is not supported in Viva Goals.